chromatic-protocol/contracts/README.md

 # Chromatic Protocol

-Chromatic, a cutting-edge open-source protocol operating on the robust Arbitrum network, revolutionizes the DeFi landscape by unlocking the power of futures functionality.
-By facilitating the creation of two-sided markets, Chromatic empowers participants to engage in seamless trading, while amplifying their exposure to underlying price feeds.

-Distinguished by its trustless and non-upgradable nature, Chromatic redefines the rules of the game by eliminating the need for intermediaries and eradicating rent extraction.
-This ensures a level playing field, fostering an environment of fairness and efficiency.
-Moreover, Chromatic places utmost importance on accessibility, capital efficiency, and censorship resistance, allowing users of all backgrounds to leverage the protocol's benefits.

-With its minimalist, low-level, and unopinionated design philosophy, Chromatic empowers market creators and participants to unleash their creativity, optimize their strategies, and drive innovation within customizable markets.
-By offering a secure and optimized framework for decentralized finance, Chromatic sets the stage for transformative advancements in the industry.

-One of the groundbreaking features of Chromatic lies in its dynamic fee system, which addresses the inherent volatility and imbalances prevalent in closed systems like futures markets.
-Through an ingenious mechanism based on market supply and demand, Chromatic ensures a balanced maker-taker equilibrium, fostering sustainability and equilibrium within the protocol.
-This dynamic fee structure serves as a cornerstone of the protocol's resilience and paves the way for a harmonious trading environment.

-In summary, Chromatic emerges as a trailblazer in the realm of DeFi, leveraging the power of Arbitrum to introduce futures functionality with unrivaled trustlessness and innovation.
-By prioritizing accessibility, capital efficiency, and censorship resistance, while embracing dynamic fee mechanisms, Chromatic ushers in a new era of decentralized finance, redefining the possibilities and potential of the ecosystem.
+Chromatic Protocol is a decentralized perpetual futures protocol that provides permissionless, trustless, and unopinionated building blocks which enable participants in the DeFi ecosystem to create balanced two-sided markets exposed to oracle price feeds and trade futures in those markets using various strategies.

+It is the very first protocol that introduces the concept of partitioned LP with dynamic fees.
+Chromatic Protocol provides a liquidity pool divided into multiple bins with different trading fee rates.
+The fee rate at which trades are executed is determined based on the dynamics of taker’s trading demand and maker’s liquidity supply.
+This dynamic fee system achieves a balanced maker-taker equilibrium, mitigating the inherent instability of closed systems like futures markets and significantly enhancing the sustainability of the protocol.

+Furthermore, Chromatic Protocol is a permissionless, open-source, non-upgradable protocol that enables the creation and trading of futures markets exposed to price feeds provided by an oracle.
+It is characterized by a minimalist, low-level, and unopinionated design.
+Market creators and participants can define customizable markets supported by the protocol to optimize and innovate, fostering a secure and optimized decentralized financial ecosystem.

+Lastly, Chromatic Protocol is trustless and censorship-resistant.
+By eliminating trusted intermediaries and rent extraction commonly found in traditional futures markets, it ensures fair and capital-efficient trading by processing transactions based on smart contracts.
+Additionally, Chromatic prioritizes accessibility and censorship resistance, enabling anyone to freely participate in the decentralized financial market.

+Chromatic Protocol is currently built on Arbitrum.

+Please refer to our GitBook at https://chromatic-protocol.gitbook.io/docs for an overview of the Chromatic Protocol.

 ## Table of Contents